 Convexity plays an important role in convex optimizations.
 Convexity is defined as the continuity of a convex function’s first derivative.
 It ensures that convex optimization problems are smooth and have well-defined derivatives to enable the use of gradient descent.
 Some examples of convex functions are linear, quadratic, absolute value, logistic, exponential functions among others.

-Convex optimization problems are of the following two types:
+Convex optimization problems can be broadly classified into the following two types:

 What are different techniques that are used for convex optimization?